furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 A project only has it's `deps.edn` file to define project specific configuration and external dependencies.
 All the code and resources in a project come from the components and the base, which creates the project.

+## Backend

 ##### Base
 Bases in Polylith architecture are the building blocks that expose a public API to the outside world.
-There are two bases in our workspace: `rest-api` and `web-app`.
-The `rest-api` base exposes its functionality via a RESTful API.
+The `rest-api` backend base exposes its functionality via a RESTful API.
 In order to achieve this, it uses Ring and [Compojure](https://github.com/weavejester/compojure).
 There are four namespaces under the `src` directory of `bases/rest-api`:
 - `api.clj`